Nicaragua’s Turbulent & Fascinating Political History

 - Full time assistance of an English speaking guide

 - All guide expenses

-- 2 nights lodging at Hotel Los Robles in Managua
+- 2 nights lodging at selected Hotel Los Robles in Managua

-- 1 night lodging at Hotel Selva Negra in Matagalpa
+- 1 night lodging at selected room at Selva Negra in Matagalpa

 - 1 night lodging at Hotel Café in Jinotega